donnydavis/ansible-api/README.md

 # Ansible API
 This is a really really simple ansible API written in Flask.
+It's meant to be lightweight and used in a distrubted manner to bring scale to Ansible and the capability to make REST based requests to a host.

-The code is crappy at best, and not meant for production use in any way shape or form
+The code is not meant for production use in its current state.
+Its missing functions to protect your system from misuse.

-This code is insecure, and not suitable for any system outside of a confined test enviroment

-If you are looking for a fully fledged API, take a look at Ansible Tower by Red Hat.
+If you are looking for a fully fledged API, take a look at the AWX project.

 This Flask app lets you look at your roles via the api, and lets you run playbooks via the API